 When a game is heavily moddable, graphics mods are usually some of the less significant mods for said game, with gameplay mods and total conversions being more significant and important, but in this article we are focusing purely on graphics mods.
 More specifically, we have compiled a list of the top 5 most impressive set of graphics mods we have seen for any game.
 We are judging the mods not based on their final graphics quality, rather we are judging how far the mods have pushed the graphics compared to the original game.

 We are not limiting each selection to just one mod, since typically to achieve the best graphics in a game you will use multiple graphics mods together.
 With that said, let’s get started with our list.
 Be sure to click the screenshots for full resolution!

-Half-Life 2 was one of the absolute best looking games at the time of its release in 2004, but it’s hard to resist FakeFactory’s Cinematic Mod 2013 once you’ve tried it.
-For this game, Cinematic Mod is the only mod we choose for this.
+Half-Life 2 was one of the absolute best looking games at the time of its release in 2004, but it’s hard to resist FakeFactory’s Cinematic Mod 2013 once you’ve tried it (especially considering it’s compatible with MMod).
 It single handedly is one of the utmost impressive graphics mods for any game.
 The screenshot above shows the unmodded game on top, and Cinematic Mod 2013 on the bottom.

 This is a mod that has some controversy, but all the controversy comes from people who never bothered to configure the mod or try it at all.
 The controversy comes from people mistakenly believing Cinematic Mod forcefully changes all character models, especially Alyx with models based on glamour models like Adriana Lima.
 This is a silly feature built into the mod, but it is OPTIONAL.
 Make no mistake, Cinematic Mod 2013 is a universal improvement in every way, and doesn’t have to make any harmful changes to Half-Life 2.